tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/COS API 授权策略使用指引_intl_en.md

->!When granting API access permissions to a sub-user or collaborator, be sure to follow the principle of least privilege and grant the minimum set of permissions necessary to satisfy business needs.
+>!
+When granting API access permissions to a sub-user or collaborator, be sure to follow the principle of least privilege and grant the minimum set of permissions necessary to satisfy business needs.
 There may be data security risks if you grant excessive access to all of your resources `(resource:*)` or all operations `(action:*)`.
+>

 ## Overview

 When using a temporary key to access COS, the operation permissions required vary by API or series of APIs that you specify.

 A COS API authorization policy is a JSON string.
 For example, below is a policy that grants the permission to perform uploads (including simple upload, upload through an HTML form, and multipart upload) for objects prefixed with `doc` and downloads for objects prefixed with `doc2` for the bucket `examplebucket-1250000000` in the region "ap-beijing" under the APPID `1250000000`: